 - if possible, regularly update spam settings to block attachments with an .exe, .vbs, or .scr extensions.

 - do not forget to educate your employees on the danger that comes with opening emails or clicking the attachment from unknown senders.

 Final thoughts on recent ransomware attacks 2020

-Unfortunately ransomware is so effective and organisations are not fully prepared for its resurgence.
-Above we outlined 3 latest ransomware attacks and how they usually deliver malware.
+Unfortunately, ransomware is so effective and organisations are not fully prepared for its resurgence.
+Above we outlined the 3 latest ransomware attacks and how they usually deliver malware.
 Do you want to stay protected from ransomware?
 Be proactive and consider the measures we shared above to decrease your risk of being held hostage by ransomware.